warrior1211421/Gaming-Techies/content/posts/best-pc-build-under-1000.md

           Gamers are just so obsessed with their PC builds and the performance they will provide to them to showcase the best of them during the game.
 This is why we have mentioned this processor at the top and as an only choice to be set up within the PC system, as it is known for providing the best-ever performance and speed of all time: just complementary to the competitive gaming needs.

           Then, just to clear up your mind of any confusion related to its components and other parts, let us tell you the processor is highly competitive among a wide range of processors in the gaming world.
 Its 6-cores and 12-threads rank it among the world’s most admiring and best-selling processors among the gaming community.
-However, if you can slightly increase your budget, you can go for the Ryzen 7 5800x with 8 cores and 16 processing threads.
+However, if you can slightly increase your budget, you can go for the **[Ryzen 7 5800x](https://gamingtechies.com/best-gpu-for-ryzen-7-5800x/) (Gpu for Ryzen 7 5800x)** with 8 cores and 16 processing threads.

           In addition to it, to provide it a subtler and attractive look, the manufacturers have added a premium quality AMD Wraith Prism decent cooler with color-controlled LED support.
 It makes your processor look more attractive and up-to-date in style.